prometheusresearch/baseline-codebase/src/rex.asynctask/test/test_ctl.rst

       --require=PACKAGE        : include an additional package
       --set=PARAM=VALUE        : set a configuration parameter
       --scheduler              : if specified, this process will act as the initiator for any ScheduledAsyncTaskWorkers that are configured.
 This should only be enabled for one process in cluster of workers.
+      -q/--quiet               : if specified, no logging output will be produced
     <BLANKLINE>

 If no workers are configured, it will bail::